 Sharing space among the area’s unique shipping container restaurants and stores, Wheeze offers vegan goodness alongside a healthy dose of 1990s nostalgia.
 Sip on a “Be Kind Rewind” smoothie (blueberry, banana, spinach, orange juice, algae and spirulina), dig into a “Harriet the Acai” smoothie bowl (strawberry, blueberry, banana, acai and almond milk topped with fruit and granola) or try one of Wheeze’s vegan treats.
 Grab your juice to-go or sit at the bar to watch ‘90s VHS movies at this fun-loving spot.

-Enjoy a quality plant-based meal at The Real Café in Edmond.
+Enjoy a quality plant-based meal at Conscious Community Cafe & Co-op in Edmond.
 Located inside Energetic Wellness Center, this café works with Oklahoma farmers to provide organic dishes for breakfast, lunch and dinner.
-Choose from substantial vegan and vegetarian dishes like the sweet potato quesadilla, the sprouted black bean burger made with quinoa or the veggie stir-fry made with fresh produce from local farms.
+Choose from substantial vegan and vegetarian dishes like the vegan chili, fruit bowl, and avocado toast made with fresh produce sourced from local farms.
 These good-for-you entrees are full of flavor and made from scratch in a relaxed, farmhouse-inspired interior.

 Hidalgo’s Cocina & Cantina